We are sorry to share the news that we are unable to go ahead with the live performances we had planned this summer.

 This means, even for teenagers turning 20 or musicians who are attending music college, every NYO musician in 2020 will able to take part in the full year of NYO 2021 activity.
 These projects will respond to the ongoing situation, with physical performance taking place as soon as it is safe to do so.

 We don't just want to invest in this cohort of 164 musicians, at the expense of others: every year we meet almost a thousand orchestral hopefuls, and we know hundreds of you who have been working so hard to gain a place in the orchestra will feel shortchanged.
 We're so sorry if anyone feels like this, and we want to make a promise to you: this isn't the end of your musical journey with us.
-You must tell us who you are, so we can stay in touch with you this year: we want to work with every single teenager who set their sights on NYO 2021, and find a way of making music together physically and digitally.
-We don't know what this looks like yet, but we want to make sure we reach wider than we ever have before, to make music with all of you.
-You can share your details with us here.
+This October, we have announced our NYO Inspire programme is going to be bigger and better than ever before, and we are expanding the programme to every teenage Grade 8 musician in the country, as well as keeping it open to every teenager playing above Grade 6 standard who is at a state school, who is homeschooled, or who is Black, Asian or ethnically diverse.
+You can find out about this programme here, or share your details with us here to be the first to hear about the projects we are planning this year.

 We can’t wait to join you for a triumphant return to the concert hall whenever we possibly can.
 In the meantime, if you felt able to support us on the road back to live performance, we would be extremely grateful.